Above, some not Urnula craterium.

 I walked around a tree and there were these!
 I said, “Oh, excuse me, sorry sorry sorry” and backed away, then found a tree to peek around.
 Leaned camera on tree and zoomed in.
 I've seen turtles mating before, but never the male leaning back like that.

-Real rue anemones, these three were all on one stem.
-Is the big one just more mature?
+True rue anemones, these three were all on one stem.
 I think this image might be more interesting if you view large by clicking it.

 I had my face so close to the vast whiteness that I didn't notice the scutes scattered around until I sat back for a bit.